Isiah Kiner-Falefa Player Props: Yankees vs. Dodgers

-Isiah Kiner-Falefa and his .375 on-base percentage over his past 10 games (96 points higher than his season-long percentage), will be in action for the New York Yankees versus the Los Angeles Dodgers and Clayton Kershaw on June 2 at 10:10 PM ET.
+The New York Yankees, including Isiah Kiner-Falefa and his .513 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher Michael Grove and the Los Angeles Dodgers at Dodger Stadium, Saturday at 7:15 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Mariners.
+He had a hitless performance in his most recent game (0-for-4) against the Dodgers.

 Isiah Kiner-Falefa Game Info & Props vs. the Dodgers